 Eurostat: the United Kingdom (11,7%) is the second biggest greenhouse gases producer in the European Union, just behind Germany (22,9%).

-If a "hard Brexit" happens, 220 millions of British companies’ CO2 permission waivers will arrive into the European market; there will be an overstock of permits and it will discourage organizations from creating new technologies that can reduce greenhouse gases.
+If a "hard Brexit" happens, 220 millions of British companies’ CO2 permission waivers will arrive IGNORE INTO the European market; there will be an overstock of permits and it will discourage organizations from creating new technologies that can reduce greenhouse gases.

 It will also affect British emissions.
 If the United Kingdom leaves the ETS, its companies wouldn't have any limit or restriction when it came to CO2 emissions.
 According to Eurostat, the UK (11,7%) is the second biggest greenhouse gases producer in the European Union, just behind Germany (22,9%).